Welcome to today's edition of the Rush 24-7 podcast.

 And yeah, we worked all night.

-Sad thing is Republicans are blocking us from a clear simple majority.
+Sad thing is, Republicans are blocking us from a clear, simple majority.

-That that that takes chutzpah.
+That takes chutzpah.

 That just does.